k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: prevent player hit points from being greater than their maximum hit points (wand of orcus)
 - Fix: clean up a few -Wmaybe-uninitialized warnings during compile
+- Fix: incorrect feedback if Graz'zt steals something from the player